The Colonial Period

 8. Great Awakening

 Notes: What factors touched off the colony-wide outbreak of religious enthusiasm in the 1730s?
 In what ways do Edwards and Franklin reflect conflicting colonial values?
 What, if anything, do they have in common?
 Which viewpoint seems more typical of colonial America?
-WATCH: Exeter History Minute on the Whitefield monument.
+If you have time, WATCH: Exeter History Minute on the Whitefield monument.